AlexanderBedrosyan/chess/README.md

 build.bat
 ```

-The script performs four steps:
+The script performs four steps to start the app:

 1. Upgrades PyInstaller inside the venv.
 2. Runs PyInstaller using `chess_trainer.spec` → output in `dist\chess_trainer\`.